Supersampled scanning transmission X-ray microscopy for high-resolution vibration-independent time-resolved imaging: Introduction

 In routine STXM imaging, sample positioning is performed by means of a piezoelectric stage with an interferometric feedback system.
-At the PolLux endstation of the Swiss Light Source \cite{Raabe2008}, the interferometric metrology is performed by a dual pass heterodyne interferometer \cite{Holler2015}.
+At the PolLux endstation of the Swiss Light Source \cite{Raabe2008} and at the Maxymus endstation of the Bessy II light source, the interferometric metrology is performed by a dual pass heterodyne interferometer \cite{Holler2015}.
 The difference between the recorded interferometer position and the desired position is then used in a proportional-integral-differential (PID) feedback loop to actuate the piezoelectric stage.
 This is performed using the Orocos Project libraries \cite{Orocos} on a realtime Linux kernel, which is operated with a 2~kHz clock.
 However, even with a fully optimized feedbacked control system, perfect positioning at the nanoscale cannot be achieved, due to the presence of environmental vibrations that cannot be completely canceled out.
 These vibrations lead to an uncertainty on the position of the probing beam on the sample surface and can therefore remarkably reduce the quality of the recorded STXM images.
-Fig.~\ref{fig:vibrations}(a) shows the uncertainty on the sample position when the control loop is attempting to maintain the user-defined set position.
+Fig.~\ref{fig:vibrations}(a) shows the uncertainty on the sample position at the PolLux endstation when the control loop is attempting to maintain the user-defined set position.
 A $1\sigma$ root mean square uncertainty of about 2.4~nm in the \textit{x} axis and of 3.8~nm in the \textit{y} axis can be observed.
 This is negligible for most applications of low-resolution imaging, where both spot size and scanning steps are much larger than the vibration amplitude, but it becomes relevant for high-resolution images when the X-ray spot size becomes comparable to the vibration amplitude.
 On top of this fundamental issue, the use of additional equipment in the endstation, such as e.g. a closed cycle cryostat used for sample cooling, can lead to a significant increase in the vibration amplitude (see Fig.~\ref{fig:vibrations}(b), with a significantly higher $1\sigma$ uncertainty of about 9.5~nm in the \textit{x} axis and 12.7~nm in the \textit{y} axis).
-By analyzing the spectrum of the vibrations (see Fig.~\ref{fig:vibrations}(c)) it is possible to observe that several vibration modes are present, with the strongest at approximately 100 Hz for this setup.
-For other STXM endstations, the exact details of the positioning uncertainty and the vibrations' spectral content will vary, but the principle issue that environmental noise couples into the positioning will remain.
+By analyzing the spectrum of the vibrations (see Fig.~\ref{fig:vibrations}(c)) it is possible to observe that several vibration modes are present, with the strongest at approximately 100~Hz for this setup.
+For other STXM endstations, such as the Maxymus endstation at the Bessy II lightsource, the exact details of the positioning uncertainty and the vibrations' spectral content will vary, but the principle issue that environmental noise couples into the positioning will remain.